 Strawberry Panzanella Salad with Balsamic Glaze

-This Strawberry Panzanella Salad is made with only 6 main ingredients and is SO delicious!
-It’s perfect for any get togethers, parties or even a delicious lunch or dinner!
+This strawberry panzanella salad is made with only 6 main ingredients and is SO delicious!
+It’s perfect for any get togethers or parties, or even a delicious lunch or dinner!

 This post is sponsored by Walmart!
 All opinions and text are 100% mine.
 Thanks for supporting the brands that support Jessica in the Kitchen!

 Happy almost summer!
 The sun is warmer, the sky is bluer, and it’s outdoors weather.
 Gav and I have some fun memories, even before we were married, of co-hosting summer parties either at my parents house or now at our apartment.
 They’ve always been small, but filled with lots of love and of course, amazing food, which equals to love.
 As we get constantly busier each summer, we’ve been implementing a strategy of making easy and delicious dishes, that taste like hours of labour went into them.
 Whether that’s a 10 minute summer drink, or a 20 minute Strawberry Panzanella Salad, the goal is always to please our guests, which keeping things nice and simple for us.
 Win win for everyone!